hxtree/galaxyops/services/design-system/README.md

 The following properties are essential in allowing the component to be reusable:

-- These components deal with how UI appears.
+- Components MUST deal with how UI appears.
-- They MUST respond exclusively to `props`.
+- Components MUST respond exclusively to `props`.
-- They SHOULD NOT contain app-specific business logic.
+- Components SHOULD NOT contain app-specific business logic.
-- They MUST be agnostic to how data loads.
+- Components MUST be agnostic to how data loads.

 ## Guidelines